meisam-wiki/telescreen/README.md

 ### Configurations
 You can edit the configs.py and change the default parameters of Telescreen.
 This includes the default:
-- directory of the slides, and slides cache
+- Directory of the slides, and slides cache
 - Address of the Wikipedia page containing the URLs and the whitelisted users allowed to modify the page
 - Cache lifetime
 - Slides refresh time